Revisiting Federal Price Transparency Proposals as the End of Congress’ Session Nears

 The House bill requires health plans to take reasonable steps to put price transparency information in plain language and make it accessible to people with limited English proficiency or disabilities.

-See also Is this a billing mistake?
+See also Is this good coverage?

 Both bills also seek to improve compliance.
 They require health plans to attest that information is accurate and complete.
 The House bill also directs the Government Accountability Office (GAO) to report on TiC compliance and enforcement efforts.
 The Senate has more rigorous oversight.
 It requires the Department of Health and Human Services and Department of Labor to audit MRFs from at least 20 issuers and 200 group health plans, respectively, and report findings to Congress annually.